Why Modena Cathedral Should Be on Every Traveler’s Bucket List

 But Ghirlandina wasn't only a beautiful ornament.

-Its bells marked the life of the Modenese, they signaled the opening of city wall gates and gather the population in case of alarm and danger.
+Its bells marked the life of the Modenese, they signalled the opening of city wall gates and gathered the population in case of alarm and danger.

 Goes without saying that the view from the top of the tower deserves the effort to climb its 186 steps.